 These personalization features make the survey experience far more engaging.
 Plus, they up the integrity of your survey results by providing more context.
 Instead of vague questions, respondents are prompted with specific details that jog their memory and encourage sincere answers.

-Customer feedback is important, and so it the way you ask for it.
+Customer feedback is important, and so is the way you ask for it.
 Your customer surveys should not only uphold your brand standards—they should make it simple to analyze and act on the data you collect.

 These 7 features help you survey smarter and accomplish bigger goals.
 Through personalization, engaging survey design, and advanced integrations, your customer surveys can become results-drivers that kick your customer feedback program into overdrive.